 The James C. Kennedy Institute for Educational Success seeks to identify innovative and cost-effective means for promoting and sustaining the educational success of vulnerable children from early childhood through post-secondary education.
-Made possible by a gift from James C. Kennedy, the Institute established a program endowment which supports the research and operations of two faculty chairs in the Morgridge College of Education.
+Made possible by a gift from James C. Kennedy, the Institute established a program endowment which supports the research and operations of three faculty chairs in the Morgridge College of Education.

 Dr. Douglas H. Clements, Kennedy Endowed Chair in Early Childhood Learning